 The last step is to remove all the wax.
 Warm the wax by holding your egg near the flame for a few seconds, then wipe it off with a cloth or paper towel to reveal the finished egg.

 You’ll be so pleased with the finished product you’re going to want to display your eggs for all to see.
-Pop some of our natural easter grass fleece into your favorite vessel and you’re ready to show them off!
+Pop some of our natural easter grass fleece into your favorite vessel or add egg hangers and you’re ready to show them off!